 - Exclamatory – used to make exclamations.
 Ends with exclamation mark (!)

 - Imperative – used to issue orders, advice, directives or convey requests etc.(subject, understood, always ‘you’)Generally ends with a period (.)But sometimes when a strong emotion is to be expressed an exclamation mark can be put at the end.

 Positive and Negative Sentences

 Positive and Negative sentences are not separate classification of sentences.
-Both positive and negative sentences are declarative statements, but both these sentences differ in meaning.
+Both positive and negative sentences are declarative statements.

 Positive sentences are statements which say that something is so.

 - He speaks the truth.

 Negative sentences are opposites of positive sentences.
 These statements say that something is not so true.

 - Iron is not a useful metal.

 - The world is not a happy place.